Uganda: Languages

 Swahili, a widely used language throughout the African Great Lakes region, was approved as the country's second official national language in 2005.
 English was the only official language until the constitution was amended in 2005.
+Uganda has its own dialect of English, known as Uglish.
 Although Swahili has not been favoured by the Bantu-speaking populations of the south and south-west of the country, it is an important lingua franca in the northern regions.
 It is also widely used in the police and military forces, which may be a historical result of the disproportionate recruitment of northerners into the security forces during the colonial period.
 The status of Swahili has thus alternated with the political group in power.
 For example, Idi Amin, who came from the north-west, declared Swahili to be the national language.

 Religion

-The Roman Catholic Church had the largest number of adherents (39.3 percent, down from 41.6 in 2002), followed by the Anglican Church of Uganda (32 percent, down from 35.9 percent).
+The Catholic Church had the largest number of adherents (39.3 per cent, down from 41.6 in 2002), followed by the Anglican Church of Uganda (32 per cent, down from 35.9 per cent).
 The category of Evangelical/Pentecostal/Born-Again showed the most growth, rising from 4.7% in 2002 to 11.1% in 2018.
 Adventist and other Protestant churches claimed most of the remaining Christians, although there was also a small Eastern Orthodox community.
-The next most reported religion of Uganda was Islam, with Muslims representing 13.7 percent of the population, up from 12.1% in 2002.
+The next most reported religion of Uganda was Islam, with Muslims representing 14% per cent of the population, up from 12.1% in 2002.

-The remainder of the population according to the 2014 census followed traditional religions (0.1 percent, down from 1% in 2002), other religions (1.4 percent), or had no religious affiliation (0.2 percent).
+The remainder of the population according to the 2014 census followed traditional religions (0.1 per cent, down from 1% in 2002), other religions (1.4 per cent), or had no religious affiliation (0.2 per cent).